emcparland/dmspOTUs/mmetsp18s/README.md

 tr "," "\t" < query.align.final.csv > tmp
 paste gene_keytmp tmp > query.align.final.genes.txt
 ```
+## Final product
-## Final product: With the steps above you have created query.align.final.genes.txt which contains the name of OTU, the statistics from pplacer associated with each OTU, the edge_name which is the name of the MMETSP strain the OTU is most significantly related to, the presence (1) or absence (0) of DSYB, TpMT1 or TpMT2 in the associated transcriptome of the MMETSP strain, and the taxonomy of this MMETSP strain.
+With the steps above you have created query.align.final.genes.txt which contains the name of OTU, the statistics from pplacer associated with each OTU, the edge_name which is the name of the MMETSP strain the OTU is most significantly related to, the presence (1) or absence (0) of DSYB, TpMT1 or TpMT2 in the associated transcriptome of the MMETSP strain, and the taxonomy of this MMETSP strain.
 The file has been filtered to only include OTUs that were significantly related to one of the MMETSP strains based on our filtering cut-off choices.